OfficeDev/Copilot-for-M365-Samples/samples/msgext-product-support-sso-ts/README.md

 ### Test

-- In Microsoft Teams, open the M365 Chat app
+- In Microsoft Teams, open the Copilot app
 - Open the prompts flyout and enable `Contoso products` plugin
 - Enter `Find Contoso products aimed at individuals` in the message box and press <kbd>Enter</kbd>
 - Copilot will respond with a message saying that it cannot find any information about a Contoso products aimed at individuals in the enterprise search results